 The existing conservation area boundary, drawn tightly around the late 19th/early 20th centuries plot layout on the north bank, excludes the former boatyard land to the west of the 'neck' of Oulton Broad.
 The former boatyard area is important in the history of development in Oulton Broad as, together with sites on the north-west bank, it contained a number of the companies that made Oulton Broad a major centre for boat building and boat hiring during the early and mid 20th century.
 By the 1990s, many of the firms had closed down or moved away to other centres and part of this area has since been developed for medium density housing.
-As commercial use by Pegasus Yachts ceased in 2006, therewas a planning application granted for housing on the site in 2013..
-The area is clearly visible from the south shore and, of course, the water and its inclusion in the conservation area is considered justified..
+Commercial use by Pegasus Yachts ceased in 2006, and Planning Permission was granted for its redevelopment for housing in 2014.
+And there will inevitably be considerable changes in this area over the next few years.
+The area is clearly visible from the south shore and is an important focal point on the Broad, which shold be included in the conservation area.
 The proposed boundary excludes the housing development of Pegasus Mews built in the late 20th century, as whilst attractive in its own way, it does not make a particular visual or historic contribution to the character of the conservation area.

 It is not proposed to include the new development on the north-east corner (backing onto Commodore Road), but to follow the edge of the Broad and then include the 19th century Commodore Public House and The Wherry Hotel to Mutford Bridge.
 Extensive views of the Broad can be seen from The Commodore Public House, its garden and car park, after which Commodore Road slopes down to the junction with the A1117, Bridge Road.
-The Wherry Hotel is the largest single building in this part of Oulton Broad and although much extended in the 20th century the original late 19th century building (on the site of an earlier hostelry) can still be discerned.
+The Wherry Hotel is the largest single building in this part of Oulton Broad and although much extended in the 20th century, the original late 19th century building (on the site of an earlier hostelry) can still be discerned.
 It has recently been refurbished and is an imposing presence on the east bank of the Broad.
 The Wherry Hotel was important in the development of the tourist industry in the late 19th and early 20th century and is still popular today, affording open views right down the Broad.
 It is here that vehicles and pedestrians can also appreciate the extent of the Broad from the public highway.
 The hotel car park is somewhat bleak but could be improved with well chosen surfacing and judicious planting without affecting the open aspect of the views across the water.